Morgan State hosts Harris and Howard - WTOP News

 Baltimore; Saturday, 4:30 p.m.
 EST

-BOTTOM LINE: Howard takes on the Morgan State Bears after Bryce Harris scored 21 points in Howard’s 65-61 loss to the Norfolk State Spartans.
+BOTTOM LINE: Howard plays the Morgan State Bears after Bryce Harris scored 21 points in Howard’s 65-61 loss to the Norfolk State Spartans.

-The Bears are 4-3 on their home court.
-Morgan State averages 14.5 turnovers per game and is 2-3 when it wins the turnover battle.
+The Bears have gone 4-3 in home games.
+Morgan State gives up 79.0 points and has been outscored by 6.9 points per game.

-The Bison have gone 2-2 against MEAC opponents.
-Howard is 0-2 in games decided by less than 4 points.
+The Bison are 2-2 against conference opponents.
+Howard is second in the MEAC with 23.6 defensive rebounds per game led by Seth Towns averaging 5.6.

-Marcus Dockery is shooting 38.5% from beyond the arc with 2.5 made 3-pointers per game for the Bison, while averaging 13.1 points.
-Harris is averaging 16.2 points and 7.1 rebounds over the last 10 games for Howard.
+Marcus Dockery averages 2.5 made 3-pointers per game for the Bison, scoring 13.1 points while shooting 38.5% from beyond the arc.
+Harris is shooting 52.3% and averaging 16.2 points over the last 10 games for Howard.

 LAST 10 GAMES: Bears: 3-7, averaging 74.3 points, 37.6 rebounds, 13.7 assists, 6.1 steals and 3.1 blocks per game while shooting 45.5% from the field.
 Their opponents have averaged 77.7 points per game.